 In the mid-1980s gay men in the San Francisco Bay Area who called themselves ‘bears’ met informally at Bear Hug (sex) parties and via the newly-emerging Internet.
 The term ‘bear’ was popularized by Richard Bulger, who, along with his then partner Chris Nelson (1960–2006), founded Bear Magazine in 1987.

-“Sociology of the Urban Gay Bear,” written by Les K. Wright, was the first article to appear in print, in Drummer magazine, edited by Jack Fritscher.
+“Sociology of the Urban Gay Bear,” written by Les K. Wright, was the first academic article to appear in print, in Drummer magazine, edited by Jack Fritscher.
 Jack Fritscher was the founding editor of San Francisco’s California Action Guide (1982).
 With California Action Guide, Fritscher became the first editor to publish the word “Bear” (with the gay culture meaning) on a magazine cover (November 1982)

 The Bear History Project, founded by Les K. Wright in 1995, documented the emergence and early evolution of bear identity and bear community.
 It became the source material for much of The Bear Book (1999) and The Bear Book II (2001).
 Publication of The Bear Book led to the Library of Congress adding “bear” as a category.
 The Bear History Project is archived in the Human Sexuality Collection at Cornell University.
 It continues to be added to since 2005.